Gozinne/WEB-STACK-IMPLEMENTATION-LAMP-/README.md

 sudo rm /var/www/projectlamp/index.php
 ```

-You may always redo this page.
+You can always redo the page.

 ***